 We invite you to get involved with the Honors Program!
 If you are interested in participating, please contact us.
 We are also interested in hearing how you'd like to engage with students and any new ideas you may have.

-If you have any questions regarding Honors Options, please contact Carly Meluney, Associate Director of the Honors Program, at 215.571.4134 or email@example.com.
+If you have any questions regarding Honors Options, please contact Dr. Katie Barak, Associate Director of the Honors Program at firstname.lastname@example.org or 215.571.4134.

 Faculty members are invited to submit a proposal for potential Honors Colloquia.
 Although any instructor may submit a proposal, not all proposals will be accepted.